Alisher Navoi Opera and Ballet Theatre, Oʻzbekiston - Things to Do in Alisher Navoi Opera and Ballet Theatre

 Insider Tips

-Always carry cash as many smaller establishments don't accept cards, and ATMs dispensing US dollars can be limited
+Always carry cash in small denominations as many vendors and restaurants don't accept cards, and ATMs can be limited in some areas

 Explore Activities in Alisher Navoi Opera and Ballet Theatre